ArchLinuxStudio/ShadowButterfly/src/1-basic_encrypt/README.md

 CIPHER_LENGTH(4 bytes string) + TAG_LENGTH(16) + CIPHER(IT DEPENDS)

+CIPHER_LENGTH(4 bytes string): default BUFSIZ is 8192, so 4 bytes is enough.

 ## key

 you can use `openssl rand -base64 24` to get a 32 bytes strong password.